David-Eriksson/SubLab/Data/info.md

 Marques-Smith, A., Neto, J. P., Lopes, G. et al. (2018b) Simultaneous patch-clamp and dense CMOS probe extracellular recordings from the same cortical neuron in anaesthetized rats.
 CRCNS.org.

+The spikes were sorted with Kilosort.

+Pachitariu, M., Steinmetz, N., Kadir, S., Carandini, M. and Kenneth, D. H. (2016) Kilosort: realtime spike-sorting for extracellular electrophysiology with hundreds of channels. bioRxiv.